 - Adventures in Italy: Kristi and Bill Steiner

 - European Experiences / The Luberon Experience: Kathy and Charley Wood

 - Music and Markets Tours: Anne and Kirk Woodyard

-We’ve since been pleased to welcome five other outstanding businesses to our group:
+We’ve since been pleased to welcome six other outstanding businesses to our group:

 - Caves and Castles: Steve and Judie Burman

 - Sapori e Saperi Adventures: Erica Jarman